KamaldeenBI/Descriptive-Data-Analysis-With-PowerBI/README.md

 ![powerquery](https://user-images.githubusercontent.com/108130729/180669669-b7417e5f-14ac-4e5e-9a86-5a32908d7e89.png)

 First thing after successfully loading the tables to Power BI was to create relationships between the FACT table and the four DIMENSIONAL tables.
-Power BI create recognized and created the relationships automatically.
-But there was one more crucial table left.
-“DATE TABLE” which would create dynamic date types for each unique transaction using DAX functions.
+Power BI recognized and created the relationships automatically.
+But there was one more crucial table left, “DATE TABLE” which would create dynamic date types for each unique transaction using DAX functions.

 I created the date table using two primary DAX functions primarily ADDCOLUMNS and CALENDARAUTO consisting unique columns for YEARS, QUARTER, MONTH NAME and MONTH NUMBER.